kees-/d02-grip/README.md

 > - :eight_pointed_black_star: Completed and unreleased
 > - :white_check_mark: Completed and released

 What is this list formatting?
 I’m trying out a style of list [I wrote about adapting here](https://www.are.na/block/17704579).
-It's an informal and currently manual notation for managing projects that are too small to need some grand kanban deck.
+It's an informal and currently manual notation for managing projects that are too small to need a grand kanban deck.

 ---